rexcontrols/REXexamples/0124_PiFace_Digital/0124-22_Modbus_TCP_Master/README.md

-﻿PiFace Digital as Modbus TCP master
+PiFace Digital as Modbus TCP master
 ===================================

-This folder contains the source files for the demonstration project on using REX on the Raspberry Pi minicomputer with the PiFace Digital expansion board.
+This folder contains the source files for the demonstration project on using REXYGEN on the Raspberry Pi minicomputer with the PiFace Digital expansion board.

 This example implements a Modbus TCP master for controlling a Modbus TCP slave